 - The user data must be Base64-encoded.

 - We recommend that you do not configure confidential information such as passwords and private keys in user data because user data is passed to instances in plaintext.
 If you must pass confidential information, we recommend that you encrypt the confidential information based on Base64 and decrypt the information on the instance.

 If you call an API operation to create a scaling configuration, you can use the UserData parameter to configure user data.
 For more information, see CreateScalingConfiguration.

 In addition to user data, you can use SSH key pairs, Resource Access Management (RAM) roles, and tags to customize ECS instances efficiently and flexibly.
-For more information, see Set parameters of scaling configurations to customize ECS instances.
+For more information, see Configure parameters in a scaling configuration to implement automatic deployment.

 Step 1: Prepare user data